 While cloud-native focuses on making it easier to build software, it shifts complexity to operating software.
 The nature of cloud-native, microservice driven applications means that your software is comprised of smaller atomic units, more highly distributed, and using machine automated orchestration.
 This makes it really hard to see what your services are actually doing (or what’s being done to them).
 So how do we architect to solve this problem, and fill in the visibility gap when legacy solutions simply cannot?

 Visibility turns out to be the missing essential component needed across the entire lifecycle of your cloud-native journey.
-Having the visibility and data to answer simple questions like
+We need visibility and data to answer simple questions like:

-“Which containers accessed the sensitive file that was found to have been leaked a week ago?”
+- “Which containers accessed the file that was found to have been leaked a week ago?”

 Think about this simple framework for development, and the questions you might ask along the way that require deep insight into your applications.
 We call it (not too creatively) the Build/Run/Respond Framework.

 - Build: As an application or service owner building a new application or microservice, what can I do to ensure my code and its components are both reliable and vulnerability-free before going to production?
 And as DevOps, how do I know that services are being implemented with devops best-practices across all containers?

 - Run: As I push my services into production, how can I be sure they meet compliance requirements?
 How do I know if users (bad actors or otherwise) are violating my operational security policies?
 How do I know these services are performing well and not a bottleneck for downstream services?

 - Respond: When something goes wrong, how quickly can I predict or discover it?
 Can I isolate the right data based on the context of the specific services, container, or clouds that are relevant?
 Can I get forensics and troubleshooting data even as the orchestrator automatically kills off poorly performing containers?

 All of these questions are fundamentally data questions: can I see deeply enough into my software and infrastructure to understand how it’s performing and what it’s doing?